Gamma Aquarii: Properties

 In 1978 through 1984, H. A. McAlister listed this as a spectroscopic binary star system that is unresolved by speckle interferometry, and it is listed as such in the 1991 revision of the Bright Star Catalogue.
 In 2008, P. P. Eggleton and A. A. Tokovinin listed it as a single star in their catalogue of multiplicity.
+However, in 2024, a companion star to Gamma Aquarii was detected by interferometric observations.

-It presents as an A-type main sequence star with a stellar classification of A0 V, around two and a half times more massive than the Sun.
+The primary is an A-type main sequence star with a stellar classification of A0 V, around 2.7 times larger and more massive than the Sun.
 It was a candidate Lambda Boötis star, suggesting it may have accreted low-metallicity circumstellar gas some time in the past.
 But it has since been excluded.
 The star is spinning relatively rapidly with a projected rotational velocity of 80 km s^{−1}.
 This value gives a lower bound on the actual azimuthal velocity along the star's equator.
 The outer atmosphere of Gamma Aquarii is radiating energy at an effective temperature of 10,500 K, which is nearly double the temperature at the surface of the Sun.
 This heat is what gives Gamma Aquarii the white-hot glow of an A-type star.

+The secondary component is a low-mass star which has around 0.56 times the mass and half the radius of the Sun.
+Its effective temperature of 3,900 K gives it the orange hue typical of late K-type stars.
+This secondary could explain the X-ray emission detected from this system with the ROSAT X-ray telescope.
+Located 1.9 astronomical units from each other, both stars take around a year to orbit the system's center of mass.